Umarpada

 Umarpada is a village located in Surat district, Gujarat, western India.

 It is also a railway station under Western Railway zone of Indian Railways.
 Station code is UMPD.
+Umarpada is a Town and Taluka in Surat district of Gujarat state in India.
+Total number of villages in this Taluka is 63.

 It as also the seat of Umarpada taluka in Surat district.